 It’s nearly impossible to be online without seeing headlines and commentary, both during leisure and at work as I research for my medical transcription job.

-The worst thing, though, is how I wince away from other people, especially my partner, whom I love.
+The worst thing, though, is how I flinch away from other people, especially my partner, whom I love.
 He’s on Facebook, of course.
 I’m not.
 He’s gregarious, outgoing, outspoken, intelligent and has hundreds of “friends.”
 He’s also a news junkie and a voracious fact checker and science reader.
 He has, you might say, strong views.
 He thrives on controversy.
 I don’t.

-Sharing the things that occupy our attention, questions, observations and what we learn is the most vital part of our connection and I treasure it, but not in these times.
-Right now I don’t want to talk about what’s occupying our attention lately.
+Sharing the things that occupy our attention, questions, observations and what we learn is the most vital part of our connection and normally I treasure it, but not in these times.
+Right now I don’t want to talk about what’s occupying our attention.
 I’m miserable about that.

 The current political and social landscape feels like a black hole to me.
 It’s exhausting and horrifyingly futile.
-It seems to me that half of the “news” is about what might happen.
+Half of the “news” is about what might happen.
 What is happening is so disturbing on so many levels I don’t even want to deal with that half of it.
 All of it together is like drowning in sewage.